RedddFoxxyy/Calcurus/README.md

-# Calcurus: A Rust Calculator with GUI
+<h1 align="center"">Calcurus!</h1>

-Calcurus is a simple calculator written in Rust using the macroquad framework.
-It features a graphical user interface (GUI) for a more user-friendly experience.
+### [Calcurus](https://redddfoxxyy.github.io/Calcurus/) is a simple calculator written in Rust using the [iced](https://github.com/iced-rs/iced) framework.

+It can run on any platform/os that is supported by the rust compiler, including wasm!

 ## Features

 - Basic arithmetic operations (addition, subtraction, multiplication, division) with integers and decimals
-- Graphical user interface (GUI)
+- Graphical user interface (GUI) using iced framework.
+- Can also be compiled to web assembly using trunk!
+You can test Calcurus right now without installing it on this website: https://redddfoxxyy.github.io/Calcurus/

 ## Installation